ShayanBlaze/movie-box/README.md

 ## 📂 Project Structure

-The file and folder structure is designed to be readable, manageable, and scalable.
+The project structure has been refactored for scalability and readability, following best practices.

 ```
 movie-box/